-The question "will my ex come back?" usually appears when the breakup has not fully become real inside your body yet.
-You may understand what happened logically, but a part of you is still scanning for signs: a story view, a delayed reply, a dream, a card that looks hopeful enough to keep waiting.
+"Will my ex come back?" usually appears when the breakup has not fully become real inside your body yet.
+You may understand what happened logically, but part of you is still scanning for signs: a story view, a delayed reply, a dream, a card that looks hopeful enough to keep waiting.

 Tarot can be useful here, but only if the reading helps you see the pattern more clearly.
 It becomes harmful when it turns into a nightly argument with reality.
 A good ex reading should not trap you in false hope.
 It should help you ask better questions: Is there repair?
 Is there accountability?
 Am I responding to evidence, or only to longing?